NextFaze/devmod/README.md

 1.  `npm i @devmod/schematic`;
 1.  `ng generate @devmod/schematic:devmod-angular`
+1.  `npm install` to install devmod dependencies

-This will create the required `devmod.config.ts` file, add devmod to your package.json and update the required module and component files as needed.
+This will create the required `devmod.config.ts` file, add devmod packages to your package.json and update the required module and component files as needed.

 ### Manual installation